Adult Community Supervision

-Goals of the Gang Supervision Unit are to assist the offender with the successful completion of their probationary term, provide education and information to the public, and develop timely and accurate criminal intelligence.
+Goals of the Gang Supervision Unit are to assist clients with the successful completion of their probationary term, provide education and information to the public, and develop timely and accurate criminal intelligence.
 Duties to accomplish these goals include; first assessing the offender’s risk and needs to create an individualized case plan and then referring offenders to appropriate community based organizations for counseling, resources, training, and/or support.
-In addition, GSU Officers conduct monthly contacts with offenders in the field and in the office, random drug testing, 4th waiver searches, and submitting reports for probation violations and/or new offenses.
+In addition, GSU Officers conduct monthly contacts with clients in the field and in the office, random drug testing, 4th waiver searches, and submitting reports for probation violations and/or new offenses.
 The unit also provides gang awareness presentations to schools, community based organizations, and other law enforcement agencies.

 - Behavioral Health Supervision Unit (BHSU):